6 Most Commonly Abused Drugs in the USA

 Other common hallucinogens include PCP, psilocybin mushrooms, mescaline, and peyote.

-While heroin is technically an opioid, which has its own category below, it is listed here because of its stand-alone popularity.
-It is a substance that naturally occurs in certain types of Asian poppy plants and is related to many prescribed opioid pharmaceuticals.
+While heroin is technically an opioid, which has its own category below, it is listed here because of its stand-alone popularity as a commonly abused drug.
+It is It is a substance that naturally occurs in certain types of Asian poppy plants and is related to many prescribed opioid pharmaceuticals.

 Heroin has many street names, including “Smack,” “Black tar,” “Junk,” “Horse” and “Ska.”
 It is often referred to as the King of Narcotics and is one of the most, if not the most, addictive drugs in the world.